 INSTRUCTIONS FOR COMPLETING THE ONLINE DEGREE APPLICATION:

--In your student portal, you will see a menu item in the left column called Forms.
-You will click this link to access the online degree application.
+-In your student portal, you will see a menu item in the left column called My Forms.
+You will click this link to access the online degree application (Application for Degree form).

 -Type your name exactly as you'd like it to appear on your diploma.